CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 # How the animatronics work

-When using "left" and "right" in this document, this will be from the point of view of the player sat in the security office.

 Freddy, Chica and Bonnie all move around during the night, generally getting closer to your office.
 Once they are at their final destination they will not jumpscare you right away, but rather they will wait for you to put up the cameras.